Locally Produced Programs

 What do Chopin and Corelli have in common with Chick Corea and John Corigliano?
 Listen to Composers Datebook and find out!

 Composers Datebook, with host John Zech, is a daily two-minute program designed to inform, engage, and entertain listeners with timely information about composers of the past and present.
 Each program notes significant or intriguing musical events with appropriate and accessible music related to each.
 Composers Datebook airs seven days a week at 9 a.m. and again at 6 p.m.

 Click this Composers Datebook link for more information.

 Launched in 1931, the Metropolitan Opera’s Saturday matinee broadcasts are the longest-running continuous classical music program in radio history.
-The 82st season kicked off December 3, 2011, with Handel’s Rodelinda, starring Renée Fleming, Stephanie Blythe, and Andreas Scholl.
-Twenty-three broadcasts will be presented on the Toll Brothers–Metropolitan Opera International Radio Network through May 5, 2012.
-Margaret Juntwait, pictured, returns as the series’s host for her eighth season, joined by commentator Ira Siff.
+Margaret Juntwait, pictured, is the series’s host, joined by commentator Ira Siff.